 Cinnamon is used by magical practitioners and witches of all kinds and for many reasons.
 Cinnamon’s magic properties include protection, money, strength, love, amplification, divination and connection to the ancestors and the spirit world.
 Cinnamon is also used medicinally for many reasons including as an anti-inflammatory, for its antioxidants, to lower blood sugar and aid in the body’s insulin-production, and to decrease risk of heart disease.

-10 Ways to Use Cinnamon
+12 Sweet and Potent Ways to Use Cinnamon in Your Craft

 Cinnamon comes in a few forms, making cinnamon magic versatile and fun.
 Find cinnamon sticks, chips, and powdered at your local grocery store.
 Cinnamon essential oil is sold by natural food stores and herbal shops.
 How you use cinnamon in your witchcraft is only limited to your imagination.
 Here’s a few ideas: